 - Using a spoon, scoop out the seeds and strings inside the squash.

-- Brush flesh of squash with olive oil and season with 1 tsp each salt and black pepper.
+- Brush flesh of squash with olive oil and season with 1 teaspoon each salt and black pepper.

 - Place squash cut side down on roasting pan.